CarolTeo11/Assignment-11.1/README.md

 This project aims to build a predictive model to predict car prices in the United States.

+Below illustrates the process and the results of our prediction models.
+M

 ## Business Understanding
 Task 1.
 Build a predictive model using Linear Regression and determine which factors have the highest correlation and how much each factor contribute to explained variance.